Business entities in Vietnam

 - Like those of a LLC, Vietnam public limited company setup requirements by foreigners include i) provision of a bank certificate showing the availability of funds to be invested in Vietnam ii) the opening of a capital bank account and iii) issuance of a foreign investment certificate and iv) submission of an annual return and audited financial statements, without which our Client will not be able to remit abroad his subsidiary’s earnings;

 - Public limited companies are not required to list in Vietnam.
 To do so, a PLC must have i) a share capital of over US$475,000 ii) over 100 shareholders iii) been profitable for the previous year and iv) no overdue debt.
 If needed, Healy Consultants will be pleased to assist our Clients with listing their company on the Ho Chi Minh City Stock Exchange;

 - Best uses: A joint stock company can be a better alternative than a limited liability company if our Client is planning to form a business with several partners or plans to finance its business through the issuance of equity.
 In other cases, a limited liability company will usually do just as fine.

-Doing business in Vietnam with a foreign entity
+Doing business in Vietnam as a foreign entity

 The Vietnam branch office